dacharyc/dcwebsite/content/programming.md

 My team at MongoDB maintains a series of simple "template apps" in each of the Realm SDK languages to make it easier for developers to get started using MongoDB Realm with Sync.
 These are simple templates that are pre-populated with some of the basic code to work with Realm and Sync, that are automagically connected to a Sync backend that persists data in MongoDB Atlas.
 You sign up, select the "Create a Template App" option, a backend is created for you, and you have a few options to download the template app code.
 It's a pretty spiffy system that my very smart teammates have put together.

 My contribution to it is the SwiftUI Template App, which you can see in the [Realm Template Apps GitHub repository](https://github.com/mongodb-university/realm-template-apps/tree/main/swiftui).
-I've also become a maintainer of the Kotlin template app, and will be helping with maintenance of the C++ template app that my lead is writing.
+I've also become a maintainer of the Kotlin template app, and will be writing a C++ template app in the near future.